Integrated Fisheries Management Plan summary

 Where DFO is responsible for implementing obligations under land claims agreements, the IFMP will be implemented in a manner consistent with these obligations.
 In the event that an IFMP is inconsistent with obligations under land claims agreements, the provisions of the land claims agreements will prevail to the extent of the inconsistency.

-General overview / introduction - IFMP section 1
+General overview/introduction - IFMP section 1

 The Green Sea Urchin dive fishery began in 1987 and experienced steady increases in effort up to 1992.
 Licences were limited in 1991and currently there are 49 licence eligibilities, one being communal commercial.
 Quotas had remained relatively constant, however commercial catch declined through the early 2000’s because of increased competition in the markets.
 Since then there has been a slow steady increase in landings to present and quotas have been very gradually increasing in more recent years.
 The Green Sea Urchin fishery is managed by a minimum size limit of 55 mm, precautionary quotas, and time and area openings.
 All commercial landings are tracked using a Dockside Monitoring Program (DMP).
-Green Sea Urchins are shipped whole and live to Japan.
+The majority of Green Sea Urchins are shipped whole and live to Japan.
 The product quality, demand, and perishability have restricted the fishery primarily to accessible south coast areas.

 Aboriginal harvest for food, social and ceremonial (FSC) purposes may occur coast-wide where authorized by a communal licence or, under treaty, a harvest document.